codewars/docs/content/languages/lambdacalc/lc-test.md

 - `Let` allows defined terms to be used in later terms.
 - `LetRec` allows defined terms to be used in later terms, and additionally allows a term to reference itself (direct recursion).

 `numEncoding` selects the specific number encoding to be used when compiling number literals, or conversion functions such as `toInt`.
-The encoding may be one of the [predefined encodings](lc-docs), a custom encoding, or `"None"`.
+The encoding may be one of the [predefined encodings][lc-docs], a custom encoding, or `"None"`.
 - Custom encodings can be set by assigning to `numEncoding` an object with both `toInt` and `fromInt` attribute functions to perform conversion.
 - `"None"` will cause number literals in code to throw an error.